Brazil's Gambling History

 April 30, 1946

-On April 30, 1946, President Eurico Gaspar Dutra signed a decree-law that banned gambling and betting across Brazil.
+On April 30, 1946, then-president Eurico Gaspar Dutra signed Decree-Law 9,215, prohibiting the practice or operation of gambling and betting throughout the country.

-This decree led to thousands of job losses and had a negative impact on the economy, as the government gave up a significant source of revenue.
+The decree caused thousands of people to lose their jobs, negatively impacting the economy as the government gave up a significant source of revenue.

-Throughout the 60s and 90s, the government tried to legalize and regulate gambling and betting in Brazil, but those efforts didn’t succeed.
+Later, in the 20th century, during the 1960s and 1990s, the government attempted to legalize and regulate gambling and betting in Brazil, but these efforts did not achieve the planned success.

 Today's betting landscape